 Here's a really convenient online tool to create your own map.
+And here's a few tricks on how to use the tool.

 Fun fact: the United Nations flag is an Azimuthal map centred on the North Pole.

 Short / Long Path